zpaq/zpaq/readme.txt

 It consists of a header file (libzpaq.h) that should be #included in the application, and 2 source code files (libzpaq.cpp and libzpaqo.cpp) that should be linked to it. libzpaqo.cpp is source code for optimizing the 3 default models (fast, mid, max).
+See libzpaq.txt for documentation.

-zpipe compresses or decompresses from standard input to standard output.
-It supports 3 compression levels: 1=fast, 2=mid, 3=max (slowest but best compression).
+zpipe is a simple command line file compressor that compresses or decompresses from standard input to standard output.
+It supports 3 compression levels: 1=fast, 2=mid, 3=max.
 For example:

   zpipe -3 < input > archive.zpaq    (use best compression)
   zpipe -d < archive.zpaq > output   (decompress)

+zpaq is an archiver.
+It will create, append to, list, and extract archives and create self extracting archives for Windows.
+It is compatible with zpipe and all other ZPAQ compliant programs (such as unzpaq). zpaq supports arbitrary compression algorithms written in the ZPAQL language and external preprocessors.
+See zpaq.cpp for documentation.

 zpaq creates, lists, and extracts archives containing many files.
 For example: